HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 	<connection name="" preset="Awesome" />

-Preset connections can not be made read only from the XML or be installed by the XML, these tasks should be performed in the Razl GUI.
+Preset connections can not be made read only from the XML or be installed by the XML, these tasks should be performed in the Sitecore Razl GUI.

 ### Operations

-Operations define the actions that Razl should perform.
+Operations define the actions that Sitecore Razl should perform.
 The basic XML structure for an operation is:

    <operation name="" source="" target="">
    </operation>